fpdevil/AlgorithmsAndMe/README.md

 # Algorithms And Me

 Implementation of some random Algorithms in Haskell, primarily for ny own understanding and improvement of the Haskell language and Mathematics.
 As the time goes Ι will include many algorithms.
+At present each algorithm has the mathematical description and the approach followed in the comments section in a detailed way.

 ## Algorithms
 * Coin Change problem (Not DP)